-You can choose your own parameters such as the height to hover above the AR tags (we recommend somewhere around 0.2 m - 0.3 m), start point, circle radius, and trajectory duration, but make sure to clearly specify the trajectory parameters that you use for Part B in your report.
+You can choose your own parameters such as the height to hover above the AR tags (we recommend somewhere around 0.2 m - 0.3 m), start point, circle radius, and trajectory duration, but make sure to clearly specify the trajectory parameters that you use in your report.
+Also, please explain your motivation behind choosing your particular controller.

-Make sure you can execute the trajectories with MoveIt! before attempting to run them with the feedback controllers you will implement.
+Make sure you can execute the trajectories with MoveIt! before attempting to run them with the feedback controller you will implement.
+You actually don't have to demonstrate any results with these trajectories, but knowing they work can make you more confident for the visual servoing.